traefik/mesh/docs/content/configuration.md

 !!!
 Note "TrafficTarget Source & Destination"
     Please note that TrafficTarget is a namespaced resource.
     If the destination namespace is not populated, the TrafficTarget namespace will be used as the destination namespace.
+    The source namespace must be populated, as it cannot be inferred.

 ```yaml
 ---